Category: All Projects

 Environmental Public Health Application System (EnPHASys)

-This three year NASA funded project builds upon EDAC’s combined experience and capabilities built as part of the PHAiRS and NM EPHT projects through the development of dust and ozone forecast products and information delivery capabilities that are deliverable through the NM EPHT system.
-While still in progress, this project has already delivered PM2.5 and PM10 raster and aggregated vector data products into the NM EPHT system, and through our work with modelers at the University of Arizona and NASA’s Marshall Space Flight Center will deliver enhanced dust and ozone forecasts into NM EPHT.
+This three-year NASA-funded project was built upon EDAC’s combined experience and capabilities built as part of the PHAiRS and NM EPHT projects through the development of dust and ozone forecast products and information delivery capabilities that are deliverable through the NM EPHT system.
+This project delivered PM2.5 and PM10 raster and aggregated vector data products into the NM EPHT system, and through our past work with modelers at the University of Arizona and NASA’s Marshall Space Flight Center delivered enhanced dust and ozone forecasts into NM EPHT.

 Geospatial Technical Assistance to Sandia National Laboratories

-Almost continuously since 1994 EDAC has provided the Cooperative Monitoring Center (CMC) at Sandia National Laboratories with technical assistance in remote sensing and GIS technology.
+Almost continuously since 1994, EDAC has provided the Cooperative Monitoring Center (CMC) at Sandia National Laboratories with technical assistance in remote sensing and GIS technology.
 The mission of the CMC is to demonstrate the various unclassified technologies that can be used in border monitoring, arms control, and international security.
 EDAC provides expertise in remote sensing and GIS by obtaining satellite imagery and other geospatial data for a variety of CMC international projects.
-We assist the CMC on border monitoring analyses and modeling as well as imagery interpretation.
-The CMC has a visiting scholars program which hosts a wide range of domestic and international experts, and EDAC assists them with geospatial information and training.
+We assist the CMC with border monitoring analyses, modeling, and imagery interpretation.
+The CMC has a visiting scholars program that hosts a wide range of domestic and international experts, and EDAC assists them with geospatial information and training.
 We also provide remote sensing presentations and demonstrations at CMC workshops and conferences.
 Presentations are conducted in Albuquerque, elsewhere domestically, and on occasion, internationally.

 New Mexico LUCA Undercount Analysis